alefesouza/laravel-vue-boilerplate/DEPLOY.md

 Environment:

-I use a shared host, it has an old PHP version by default and cannot have composer on PATH, so I created more two secret variables to run PHP 7 and execute composer file, it is:
+I use a shared host, it has an old PHP version by default and cannot have composer on PATH, so I've created more two secret variables to run PHP 7 and execute composer file, it is:

-* PHP_COMMAND - To me it's like "/opt/php70/bin/php", because the default PHP version on my HostGator account is PHP 5.2 (yeah).
+* PHP_COMMAND - To me it's like "/opt/php70/bin/php", because the default PHP version on my shared host account is PHP 5.2 (yeah).
-* COMPOSER_COMMAND - To me it's like "/opt/php70/bin/php ~/composer.phar", because I can't have add composer on PATH on my HostGator account.
+* COMPOSER_COMMAND - To me it's like "/opt/php70/bin/php ~/composer.phar", because I can't add composer on PATH.

 If you don't set these variable, it will execute the default "php" and "composer" command.